Deadly Medicines and Organised Crime

 Deadly Medicines and Organised Crime: How Big Pharma Has Corrupted Healthcare is a book by Peter C. Gøtzsche with forewords by Richard Smith and Drummond Rennie.
 It was published by Taylor & Francis in 2013.

-The book documents activities by major pharmaceutical companies that include corruption, fraud, bribery, and omission of data to market their products.
-While all drugs have side effects not all have benefits.
-The influx of money by pharma undercuts regulation, education, and scientific integrity.
+The book says that activities by major pharmaceutical companies include corruption, fraud, bribery, and omission of data to market their products.
+While all drugs have side effects not all have benefits, the influx of money by pharma undercuts regulation, education, and scientific integrity.
 Gøtzsche makes proposals on how to improve the situation.